opennox/docs/content/opennox/host/ssh.en.md

 weight = 3
 +++

-Vanilla Nox supported a telnet-based remote console (RCON) which allowed to control Nox server remotely.
+Vanilla Nox supported a telnet-based remote console (RCON) which allowed controlling Nox server remotely.

-OpenNox completely drops telnet support in favor of SSH-based remote console.
+OpenNox has dropped telnet support in favor of SSH-based remote console.

 {{% notice info %}}
 OpenNox only _emulates_ SSH protocol.
 It **does not** allow accessing the host machine via SSH.